66daysofdata/Resources/machine_learning/README.md

 Machine learning (ML) is the study of computer algorithms that improve automatically through experience.
 It is seen as a subset of artificial intelligence.
 Machine learning algorithms build a mathematical model based on sample data, known as "training data", in order to make predictions or decisions without being explicitly programmed to do so.  [view source](https://en.wikipedia.org/wiki/Machine_learning)

-Types of machine learning include supervised, unsupervised, semi-supervised, reinforcement and clustering learning.
+Cateogories of Machine Learning algorithms include supervised, unsupervised, reinforcement and clustering learning.

+> There supervised learning can be divided into classification and regression.

 Some common algorithms are: